mvolkmann/wrec-vscode-lint-extension/README.md

   While this is running, "Wrec lint" will be displayed in the status bar.
   When it completes, the status bar will display either "Wrec ok" or "Wrec {issue-count"}".
-  If any issues are discovered,
+  Lines where issues are found are marked with yellow squigglies and hovering over those displays an error message.
-  they are appended to the "OUTPUT" panel, which you can open manually by selecting View ...
+  The issues are also appended to the "OUTPUT" panel, which you can open manually by selecting View ...
 Output (cmd-shift-u) to review them there.
-  Also, lines where the issues are found are marked with a yellow squiggly and hovering over it displays an error message.

 - wrec: Set usedBy Properties in Current File